Last modified: May 19, 2021, 5:42 p.m.

 See also gracillariidae.net and bladmineerders.be.

 The species hibernates in the pupal stage.
 However, in xerothermic regions, the larva of a third generation seems to hibernate in evergreen oak species, like Quercus ilex.
-This has thus far (2018) not been observed in Belgium.
+Recently (2020) this has also been observed in Belgium.

 Two generations a year: May and August.